ahsanitakwim/wim-board/README.md

-# WimBoard
+# wim-board

-WimBoard adalah aplikasi dashboard produktivitas pribadi yang elegan dan ringan.
-Fitur utama:
+A simple and elegant personal dashboard app.

+📝 Features:
 - To-Do List
-- Catatan harian
+- Notes
-- Dark mode
+- Dark Mode
-- Tampilan minimalis modern

-Aplikasi ini dikembangkan sebagai bagian dari portofolio, dan dirancang untuk membantu pengguna tetap fokus dan produktif.
+Built for personal productivity and aesthetic simplicity.

 ---

-🚀 by WIM Corporation
+🚀 by WIM